Color term: Stage V (blue)

 Stage V introduces blue as its own color term, differentiating from black or from green.

 Stage VI (brown)

 The seventh basic color term is likely to be brown.

 In English, this is the first basic color term (other than black and white) that is not differentiated on hue, but rather on lightness.
 English splits some hues into several distinct colors according to lightness: such as red and pink or orange and brown.
 To English speakers, these pairs of colors, which are objectively no more different from one another than light green and dark green, are conceived of as belonging to different categories.

 Stage VII

-Stage VII adds additional terms for orange, pink, purple or grey, but these do not exhibit the same hierarchy as the previous seven colors.
+Stage VII adds additional terms for orange, pink, purple, or gray, but these do not exhibit the same hierarchy as the previous seven colors.

-English contains eleven basic color terms: 'black', 'white', 'red', 'green', 'yellow', 'blue', 'brown', 'orange', 'pink', 'purple', and 'grey'.
+English contains eleven basic color terms: 'black', 'white', 'red', 'green', 'yellow', 'blue', 'brown', 'orange', 'pink', 'purple', and 'gray'.